Attributed arms: Trinity and angels

 Saint Michael the Archangel appears often in heraldic settings.
-In one case, the device from the shield of the Trinity is placed on a blue field and attributed to St. Michael (Dennys, 95).
+In one case, the device from the shield of the Trinity is placed on a blue field and attributed to St. Michael.
 More usually, he is shown in armour with a red cross on a white shield, slaying the devil depicted as a dragon.
-These attributed arms were later transferred to Saint George (Dennys, 109).
+These attributed arms were later transferred to Saint George.